NirajBhakhar/Predictive-Maintenance-System-Using-LSTM-Model/README.md

 ## Usage

-- Open the Jupyter notebook in the `notebooks/` directory to explore data analysis and preprocessing steps.
+- Open the Jupyter notebook in the `notebooks/` directory to explore the entire project, including data analysis, preprocessing, model training, and evaluation steps.

 ## Results